 All earthquakes are caused by the shifting of the earth’s tectonic plates, but different types of movement can happen.
 Tuesday’s earthquake was of the “strike-slip” variety, which consists of side-to-side movement caused by the plates moving horizontally.
 These are not as common as subduction earthquakes, which occur along zones where one plate is pushing underneath another in a process known as subduction.
 When one plate thrusts underneath another, vertical movement occurs that can displace large amounts of water and generate tsunamis.
 Lucky for us, however, strike-slip quakes don’t generally create large tsunamis.

 I talked to my mom a few days ago and told her about the earthquake.

 Her response?
 “I think it’s time you move back to Texas.”
 Which she followed with, “But that’s not going to happen, is it?”

 I’m not going to lie; sitting in the car in the middle of the night, processing the fact that a tsunami might be headed toward us, was pretty disconcerting.
-But this makes us love Alaska more, not less.
+But the experience makes us love Alaska more, not less.
 It’s exciting.
 It’s different.
 It’s challenging.
 If Alaska was an easy place to live, everyone would be headed this way.

 There are always trade-offs, no matter where you live, and here, the landscape is as grand as the geology.
 The wildlife, the people, and the sweeping views of mountains and ocean all make it a spectacular place to be.
-It’s worth the possibility that the ground may shake beneath your feet every once in a while.
+It’s worth the possibility that the ground may shake beneath our feet every once in a while.